egberts/vim-nftables/doc/vimscript-syntax.md

 #### Ambiguous into Unambiguous
 A grammar contains rules that can generate more than one tree for the same CSG.
 Expansion of rules is often required to minimize permutation of duplicative grammar subtrees.
-An example of duplicative subtrees:
+An working example of duplicative subtrees here is:

     E -> E + E | E * E | Num